OpenSourceEconomics/respy/doc/source/background.rst

 * Eisenhauer, P. (2016).
 Risk and Ambiguity in Dynamic Models of Educational Choice. *Unpublished Manuscript*.

-    I instill a fear of model misspecification into the agents of a dynamic discrete choice model.
+    I instill a fear of model misspecification into the agents of a finite-horizon discrete choice dynamic programming model.
 Agents are ambiguity averse and seek robust decisions for a variety of alternative models.
 I study the implications for agents’ decisions and the design and impact of alternative policies.

 We provide the package and its documentation to ensure the recomputability, transparency, and extensibility of this research.
 We also hope to showcase how software engineering practices can help in achieving these goals.